angular/angular/aio/content/guide/service-worker-devops.md

-# Service Worker in Production
+# Service worker in production

 This page is a reference for deploying and supporting production apps that use the Angular service worker.
 It explains how the Angular service worker fits into the larger production environment, the service worker's behavior under various conditions, and available recourses and fail-safes.